AmanHogan/Elevator_MDP/readme.md

 For the lambda algorithms, I recommed changing the number of iterations or uncommenting the code in the [globals.py](./ENVIRONMENT/globals.py#ls97) to reduce the state space.

-I each algorithm file, you can change exactly what learning rates, discount factors, and epsilon values you want to graph.
+In each algorithm file, you can change exactly what learning rates, discount factors, and epsilon values you want to graph.
 You can change these values, as long as you have at least one value in each varaible array Here is what it is set by [default](./2i/agent_q.py#ls97):

 ```
 # agent_q